microsoft/fluentui-blazor/README.md

 > If you are setting up Fluent UI Web Components on a Blazor Server project, you will need to escape the `@` character by repeating it in the source link.
 For more information check out the [Razor Pages syntax documentation](https://docs.microsoft.com/aspnet/core/mvc/views/razor).

 ### Styles
-In order for this library to work as expected, you will need to add to your `index.html` or `_Layout.cshtml` a line that includes the composed scoped CSS for the components.
-This can be done by adding the following line to the `<head>` section:
+In order for this library to work as expected, you will need to add the composed scoped CSS file for the components.
+This can be done by adding the following line to the <head> section of your `index.html` or `_Layout.cshtml` file in the project you installed the package:

 ```html
 <link href="{PROJECT_NAME}.styles.css" rel="stylesheet" />